espocrm/documentation/docs/user-guide/sales-management.md

 ## Leads

-A Lead represents a person or organization that currently is not a customer, but has a potential to be.
-Creating a new lead record usually is a first step of the sale process.
-As more information about the lead is gathered it's supposed that lead will be converted into a Account, Contact and Opportunity.
+A Lead represents a person or organization that  is not currently a customer but has the potential to be.
+Creating a new Lead record is usually the first step in the sale process.
+As more information about the Lead is gathered,  the Lead is expected to be converted into a Account, Contact, and/or Opportunity.

-New leads are supposed to be created by the following scenarios:
+New Leads are typically created in the following scenarios:

-* Manually by CRM users;
+* manually by CRM users;
-* Through the API (e.g. through the web form);
+* through the API (e.g. through a web form);
-* Automatically by a Workflow rule.
+* automatically by a Workflow rule.

-By utilizing [Workflows](../administration/workflows.md), administrator can set up the system to apply a specific assignment rule to new leads, i.e. *Round-Robin* and *Least-Busy* rules.
-For more complex business flows it's recommended to utilize [BPM tool](../administration/bpm.md).
+By utilizing the [Workflows](../administration/workflows.md) tool, an administrator can set up the system to apply a specific assignment rule to new Leads. *Round-Robin* and *Least-Busy* rules are available.
+For more complex business flows, it's recommended to utilize the [BPM tool](../administration/bpm.md).

-To prevent overlooking of new leads, users can add *Lead* entity type to the *Global Auto-follow* list at Preferences.
-Then they will automatically follow every new lead.
+To prevent overlooking of new Leads, users can add the *Lead* entity type to the *Global Auto-follow* list in Preferences.
+Then, they will automatically follow every new Lead created in the system they have access to.

 ### Converting